Sjowel/Dev-project/README.md

-ZEKUR REDESIGN
+ZERKUR.NL REDESIGN

-This project is basic HTML, CSS, and JavaScript website with three pages: Home, Calculate, and Personal Details.
-The goal of this project was to research the ZEKUR. sign up flow, improve it, design a new UI/UX and then code it.
+This Zekeru.nl redesign is made by Louis, Angelina and Joelle.
+The goal of the project was to improve the sign up flow of a leading health insurer in The Netherlands.
+We did this by researching, improving the website in Figma and then coding it.

-Technologies Used
-HTML5: For page structure and semantic content.
-CSS: For styling and layout.
-JavaScript: For interactive functionality.
+Contents:

+Overview
+File structure
+Functionalities
+Usage